OggiDanailov/class_January_2018/week1/day2/day2.md

 - background-size

 ##2.
 Exercise Float:
-- Create 2 `<p>` elements with 4-5 sentences of lorem ipsuminside of them
+- Create 2 `<p>` elements with 4-5 sentences of lorem ipsum inside of them
 -   Also put an `<img>` element on the page above the `<p>` elements
 -   Give all of the elements different classes and try floating the `<img>` first, than the `<p>` elements to get an idea of how floats impact page layout